Historic Preservation Commission

 Historic Preservation Commission meetings are currently held the 2nd and Optional 4th Tuesdays of every month.

-History Colorado partners with the City of Leadville to review and evaluate the Historic Preservation Commissions compliance with the Certified Local Governments requirements.
+History Colorado partners with the City of Leadville to review and evaluate the Historic Preservation Commissions compliance with the Certified Local Government requirements.
 The state of Colorado also offers tax incentives to help rehabilitate and restore historic properties.
-In July 2015, the state of Colorado offered a new tax credit for rehabilitation of qualified historic buildings.
+In July 2015, the state of Colorado offered a new tax credit for the rehabilitation of qualified historic buildings.
 This credit expands and improves upon the original rehabilitation tax credit that has been on the books since 1990.
 The new program creates two sources of financial incentives- Residential and Commercial.
 To learn more about this program and opportunity please check out the following link: https://www.historycolorado.org/preservation-tax-credits

 All new construction, proposed additions, or changes ot historic structures on Harrison Ave, in the NHL district, and on the Historic Inventory must complete and receive Certificate of Appropriateness Approval (COA).